 I have been told that I trigger people with my writing and speaking.
 And let’s make something clear: that is never my intent.
 I never stand up in front of people or sit behind the keyboard and think about how to trigger someone.
 In fact, I soften my language quite frequently so people aren’t triggered.
 Nonetheless, people say I trigger them.
 Well, this is incorrect.
-They’re placing blame on me for their triggers.
-I didn’t trigger you, your brain and trauma did.
+They’re placing the blame on me for their triggers.
+I didn’t trigger you; your brain and trauma did.
 It’s not my fault you were triggered.

 What Is ‘Getting Triggered?’